Orbital magnetoelectric effect in zigzag nanoribbons of p-band systems: Abstract

 \section{Abstract}

 Profiles of the spin and orbital angular momentum accumulations induced by a longitudinally applied electric field are explored in nanoribbons of $p$-band systems with a honeycomb lattice.
-We show that nanoribbons with zigzag borders can exhibit orbital magnetoelectric effects.
-More specifically, we have found that purely orbital magnetisation may be induced in these systems by means of this external electric field.
-The effect is rather general and may occur in other two-dimensional multi-orbital materials.
-Here, it requires the presence of both spin-orbit interaction and sub-lattice symmetry breaking to manifest.
+We show that nanoribbons with zigzag borders can exhibit orbital magneto-electric effects.
+More specifically, we have found that purely orbital magnetization oriented perpendicularly to the ribbon may be induced in these systems by means of the external electric field, when sublattice symmetry is broken.
+The effect is rather general and may occur in other multi-orbital materials.